jo-asakura/less-neat/README.md

 ## License

 Copyright © 2015 Alexandr Marinenko.
-Neat is free software, and may be redistributed under the terms specified in the [license](LICENSE).
+LESS-Neat is free software, and may be redistributed under the terms specified in the [license](LICENSE).